kfyodor/snake-clj/README.md

-# snake_clj
+# Snake

-A Clojure library designed to ... well, that part is up to you.
+A famous game written in Clojure.

+Not done.

 ## Usage